 Personal profile

-Sasha Engelmann is a London-based geographer exploring interdisciplinary, feminist, and creative approaches to environmental knowledge making.
-Her current AHRC funded project - Advancing Feminist and Creative Methods for Sensing Air and Atmosphere - explores the value of feminist principles, creative practices and design justice tools for citizen-led monitoring of air quality and weather patterns in a time of climate crisis.
-Sasha's research contributes to the growing discipline of the GeoHumanities, a field animated by practice-based collaborations between geographers and artists.
+Sasha Engelmann is a cultural geographer exploring interdisciplinary, feminist, and creative approaches to environmental knowledge making.
+Her AHRC funded project - Advancing Feminist and Creative Methods for Sensing Air and Atmosphere - explores the value of feminist principles, creative practices and design justice tools for citizen-led monitoring of air quality and weather patterns in a time of climate crisis.
+Sasha's research and practice contributes to the growing discipline of the GeoHumanities, a field animated by collaborations between geographers and artists.

 Research interests